sanjibSamadder/sanjibSamadder/README.md

 ## Hi, I’m Sanjib 👋
 - 🎓 MSc Data Science student at **University of Leicester**
-- 📊 Data Analyst with **9+ years of experience** turning messy data into meaningful insightsjj
+- 📊 Data Analyst with **9+ years of experience** turning messy data into meaningful insights

 ---
 I specialize in working with real-world, imperfect data — cleaning it, structuring it, and transforming it into actionable business intelligence.
 My experience spans real estate, healthcare, and financial data, where I’ve built dashboards, optimized reporting systems, and improved decision-making processes.